dfedor2008/ANNA/README.md

 -Linear Regulator-AMS1117-3.3
 -Micro SD Card Slot- MEM2061-01-188-00-A_REVA

+Current Status 6/26/2025:
+ANNA has a functional gyroscope, BME 280, MicroSD card slot, and linear regulor, the RF radio is still during testing.

 **Future Itterations:**

 Future components will have a GPS ATGM336H, with a passive antenna.
 It will allow for telemetry data up to 50km.